 What is IcedID?

-IcedID is a banking Trojan type malware which allows attackers to utilize it to steal banking credentials of the victims.
-IcedID aka BokBot mainly targets businesses and steals payment information, it also acts as a loader and can deliver another viruses or download additional modules.
+IcedID is a banking trojan-type malware that allows attackers to utilize it to steal the banking credentials of the victims.
+IcedID aka BokBot mainly targets businesses and steals payment information, it also acts as a loader and can deliver other viruses or download additional modules.

 It is thought that IcedID is being operated by a group of threat actors with connections to Eastern European cyber-bands.
 In addition, criminals behind IcedID are known to collaborate with creators or distributors of Emotet and TrickBot.

 However, this very well might change at some point in the future as evidence suggests that the criminals behind IcedID are preparing new and, possibly, bigger campaigns.
+There have appeared several removal tools, so it's no wonder hackers try to level the game up.
 As a matter of fact, network propagation functionality was added to this malware, giving it the ability to move across various endpoints.

-Speaking of additions, IcedID is being actively maintained and upgraded by its authors.
-For example, the second version of the virus significantly reworked the code and made IcedID modular, giving it the ability to fetch plugins on-demand after the execution of the base file.
+Speaking of additions, IcedID is being actively maintained and upgraded by its authors despite several removal tools.
+For example, the second version of the virus significantly reworked the code and made the IcedID modular, giving it the ability to fetch plugins on-demand after the execution of the base file.
 This made the virus much harder to detect and defend against.
 While it is generally believed that this virus relies 100% on code created from scratch, some researchers suggest that the malware does, in fact, reuse code from version 2.0 of Pony malware.
 Apparently, the borrowed function is in charge of stealing data from email accounts although Pony code may have been used for other applications within the virus.

-Unfortunately, constant upgrades are most likely one of the leading factors that contributed to the rising popularity of this Trojan.
-This is bad news especially considering that this Trojan is already using extremely advanced techniques like complex webinjects.
+Unfortunately, constant upgrades are most likely one of the leading factors that contributed to the rising popularity of this trojan.
+This is bad news especially considering that this trojan is already using extremely advanced techniques as complex web injects.

 Once the execution process is complete, IcedID creates a local proxy to intercept and control all web traffic of the infected user.